stephaneVercouillieBMID/slate/source/index.html.md

 Parameter |	Required	| Description
 :--|:--|:--
-error	| Required |	Error type.
+**error**	| Required |	Error type.
-error_description |	Optional	| Indicating the nature of the error
+**error_description** |	Optional	| Indicating the nature of the error

-The following errors can be triggered by itsme(r):
+The following table describes the various error codes that can be returned in the `error` parameter of the error response:

 Error | Description
 :-- |:--
-`interaction_required`  | The Authorization Server requires End-User interaction of some form to proceed.
+**interaction_required**  | The Authorization Server requires User interaction of some form to proceed.
-`invalid_request_object` | The request parameter contains an invalid Request Object.
+**invalid_request_object** | The request parameter contains an invalid Request Object.
-`request_uri_not_supported` | does not support use of the request_uri parameter.
+**request_uri_not_supported** | This error is returned because itsme® does not support use of the `request_uri` parameter defined in the JWTs.
-`registration_not_supported` | does not support use of the registration parameter.
+**registration_not_supported** | This error is returned because itsme® does not support use of the `registration` parameter.

+All other HTTPS errors unrelated to OpenID Connect Core will be returned to the User using the appropriate HTTPS status code.

 <a name="UniversalLinks"></a>
 ## 3.4.
 Supporting Universal Links and App Links mechanism